How to boost your immune health naturally

 There is an increasing awareness of the importance of vitamin D, something so many of us are actually deficient in, and just how important in our bodies.

 When it comes to our immune system it’s been found to both triggers and arms our bodies’ defences, a double whammy we can’t ignore.

 A study examining T cells (the ones which fight the bad stuff) found that vitamin D was part of a complex process in which these special cells become ‘primed’ and help to fight infection.

 Not getting enough vitamin D leaves us susceptible to infection.
 Further to this, a Japanese study found school children taking vitamin D3 supplements, the form of vitamin D found in Lumity supplements, were 58 percent less likely to catch influenza A which is a higher success rate than any flu vaccine can claim!

 The importance of laughter for great immune health

 Laughter can boost your immune system along with your mood.

 This is because of the way raises levels of antibodies in the blood including the white blood cells that attack and kill bacteria and viruses.
 It also reduces the stress hormones which can suppress our immune system.
 “There is a lot of medicinal value to laughter”, according to psychologist Don Powell.

-Just like any other function in your body, your immune system needs the right nutrients to perform its job properly.
-Discover the health-supporting nutrients contained in Lumity‘s two-step formula.
+Just like any other function in your body, your immunity needs the right nutrients to perform its job properly.
+Discover the immune health-supporting nutrients contained in Lumity‘s two-step formula.